-The PE section was asked in its entirety in Round 1 for all current or institutionalized persons aged 18 or older, and in Round 2 for only new RU members aged 18 or older.
-In Round 3, the specific condition questions (except joint pain) were asked only if the person was aged 18 or older and had not reported the condition in Round 1 or 2; the joint pain question was asked in Round 3 for all current or institutionalized persons aged 18 or older, regardless of Round 1 and Round 2 responses.
-Additionally, all persons regardless of age were asked if they had ever been diagnosed with asthma.
+The Priority Conditions Enumeration (PE) section was new in Panel 12.
+The PE section was asked in its entirety in Round 1 for all current or institutionalized persons, and in Rounds 2 and 4 for only new RU members.
+In Rounds 3 and 5, the specific condition questions (except joint pain and chronic bronchitis) were asked only if the person had not reported the condition in a previous round; the joint pain and chronic bronchitis questions were asked in Rounds 3 and 5 for all current or institutionalized persons aged 18 or older, regardless of Round 1, Round 2, and Round 4 responses.

 Priority condition variables whose names end in "DX" indicate whether the person was ever diagnosed with the condition.
-Variables ending in "31" reflect data obtained in Round 3 of Panel

-11 and Round 1 or 2 of Panel 12 and variables ending in "53" reflect data obtained in Round 5 of Panel 11 and Round 3 of Panel 12.
+For chronic bronchitis, joint pain, and some asthma follow-up questions (ASSTIL##, ASATAK##, and ASTHEP## described below), variables ending in "31" reflect data obtained in Round 3 of Panel 12 and Round 1 or 2 of Panel 13 and variables ending in "53" reflect data obtained in Round 4 or 5 of Panel 12 and Round 3 of Panel 13.
+For asthma treatment variables (ASACUT53 through ASWNFL53), the data were obtained in Round 5 of Panel 12 and Round 3 of Panel 13.

-Before 2007, these DX variables contained a "53" suffix because they reflected data collected only in Rounds 3 and 5 in the PC section.
-Beginning in 2007, the suffix has been removed because the data were collected in all rounds.
-Because of this, the Panel 12 diagnosis variables were constructed using responses from all three rounds to capture the full range of responses while Panel 11 values were constructed using the data collected in Round 5 only.

-Diagnoses data were collected for persons over 17 years of age (with the exception of Asthma, which is asked of all ages).
+Before 2007, the DX variables contained a "53" suffix because they reflected data collected only in Rounds 3 and 5 in the PC section.
+Beginning in 2007, the suffix was removed because the data were collected in all rounds.
+Diagnoses data (except attention deficit hyperactivity disorder/attention deficit disorder and asthma) were collected for persons over 17 years of age.
 If edited age is within range for the variable to be set, but the source data are missing because person's age in CAPI is not within range, the constructed variable is set to "Not Ascertained" (-9).
 Additionally, if the person was 17 in Round 1, turned 18 in Round 2, and was not a current or institutionalized RU member in Round 3, the source data are missing per design.
 However, the DX variables are set to "Not Ascertained" (-9) as the person was old enough to be asked the PE questions within the data year.
-The exception to this is the variable JTPAIN31, which is described in greater detail below.
+Following the same pattern, attention deficit hyperactivity disorder/attention deficit disorder is asked of persons age 5 to 17 and asthma is asked of persons of all ages.
+Exceptions to this pattern are the variables JTPAIN31, JTPAIN53, CHBRON31, and CHBRON53 which are described in greater detail below.